Renormalization of scalar field theories in rational spacetime dimensions

-{\bf Acknowledgements.} The author thanks Prof D. Kreimer and R.M.
-Simms for discussions.
+{\bf Acknowledgements.} The author thanks A. Codello, D. Kreimer, P. Nogueira, M. Safari, R.M.
+Simms, G.P.
+Vacca and O. Zanusso for discussions as well as S. Rychkov and S.\'{E}.
+Derkachov for pointing out \cite{6,7}.
+The diagrams were prepared with the {\sc Axodraw} package, \cite{58}.
 This work was carried out with the support of the STFC through the Consolidated Grant ST/L000431/1.